 Wrenches are made in various shapes and sizes and are used for gripping, fastening, turning, tightening and loosening things like pipes, pipe fittings, nuts and bolts.
 There basically two major kinds of wrenches:

-- pipe wrenches used in plumbing for gripping round (cylindrical) things and
+- Pipe wrenches used in plumbing for gripping round (cylindrical) things.

 Wrenches may be adjustable to fit different sized pipes, nuts and bolts or may be a fixed size.

 - Pipe wrenches.

 - Crescent (TM) wrenches which have adjustable jaws set at a 30 degree angle from the handle.
 Although Crescent is a trade name, it is widely used to refer to any regular adjustable wrench with an angled jaw regardless of who manufactured it.

 - Monkey wrenches which have their adjustable head at a 90 degree angle from the handle.

 - Open ended wrenches that have "jaws" with parallel sides or tines that fit snugly on nuts and bolts.